 - Flavor Full Kitchen hosted by AdventHealth

 While the kitchens are open every day of the festival, they are only open 11 a.m. – 9 p.m. so plan accordingly.
-If you arrive to the park early, why not check out the rides in Future World like Test Track or Mission Space?
+If you arrive at the park early, check out the rides in Future World like Test Track or Mission Space.
 Then you’ll be ready to head to the World Showcase and get your eat on!

 READ MORE: Where Are the Best Snacks at Epcot?

-Eggstravaganza begins on April 5th and ends on April 21st.
-Purchase a map and sticker set and prepare to go an adventure searching for Disney character-themed Easter eggs!
+Eggstravaganza begins on March 27th and ends on April 12th Purchase a map and sticker set for $6.99 plus tax and prepare to go an adventure searching for Disney character-themed Easter eggs!

-From March 6-June 3, have fun with Spike’s Pollen Nation Exploration.
-Just like the egg hunt, guests can purchase a map and sticker set and head out to look for Spike the Bee on flowers all over the World Showcase.
+From March 4-June 1, have fun with Spike’s Pollen Nation Exploration.
+Just like the egg hunt, guests can purchase a map and sticker set for $6.99 plus tax and head out to look for Spike the Bee on flowers all over the World Showcase.

 When you’ve found them all (the eggs and the bees), simply show your completed map to a Cast Member at the store of purchase to receive a prize!